jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditor/index.md

 ---
 <a name='push_with_web_ide'></a>
-##Push changes to the Git repository by using the web IDE
+##Push changes to the Git repository by using the Web IDE

 In addition to autodeployment, IBM Bluemix DevOps Services provides many other useful capabilities for application development: